A trained humanoid robot can perform human-like crossmodal social attention and conflict resolution: Robot Experiment

-The process of saliency prediction done by GASP is divided into two stages.
-The first one, Social Cue Detection (SCD), is responsible for extracting social cue feature maps (FM) from a given image.
-Figure~\ref{fig:gasp}a depicts the architecture of the SCD stage.
-Given a sequence of images and its corresponding high-level feature maps, the second stage, GASP, then predicts the corresponding saliency region.
-The architecture of GASP is given by Figure~\ref{fig:gasp}b.
+The process of predicting saliency is divided into two stages.
+The first stage, Social Cue Detection (SCD), is responsible for extracting social cue feature maps from a given audio-visual sequence.
+Figure~\ref{fig:scd} depicts the architecture of the SCD stage.
+Given a sequence of images and their corresponding high-level feature maps, the second stage, GASP, then predicts the corresponding saliency region by integrating the social cue feature map sequences.
+The overall integration pipeline followed by GASP is shown in Figure~\ref{fig:gasp}.

-In~\cite{abawi2021}, SCD comprises four modules, each responsible for extracting a specific social cue.
-Those modules encompass gaze following (GF), gaze estimation (GE), facial emotion recognition (FER), and audio-visual saliency prediction (AVSP).
-For the current task, however, the FER module is not employed because no emotion cues are present in the current research.
-Also, in order to better replicate the experiments done with human participants, the iCub robot would receive auditory stimuli from two sources (one for each of the iCub's ears).
-Originally AVSP was implemented to work with monaural data.
-To allow GASP to work with binaural data, the AVSP module is replaced by a sound source localisation module (SSL), denoted as ``SSL model'' in Figure~\ref{fig:gasp}a, whose architecture is offered in Figure~\ref{fig:gasp}c.
+Following the implementation of GASP, the SCD stage comprises four modules, each responsible for extracting a specific social cue~\cite{abawi2021}.
+Those modules include gaze following, gaze estimation, facial expression recognition, and audio-visual saliency prediction.
+For the current task, however, the facial expression recognition module is not employed since the virtual avatar faces are partially occluded and do not display facial expressions.
+In order to closely replicate the experiments done with participants, the iCub robot receives auditory stimuli from both ears.
+An audio-visual saliency prediction module was originally designed to work with monaural stimuli.
+To operate on binaural stimuli, we replace the saliency prediction module with a binaural audio-visual sound source localisation (SSL) model, denoted the ``SSL model'' in Figure~\ref{fig:scd}.
+The binaural SSL model architecture is {shown} in Figure~\ref{fig:binaural_dave}.